urban233/task-automator/docs/website/docs/index.md

 | [**Defining Commands**](#defining-commands)
 | [**License**](#license)

-> [!IMPORTANT]
-> 📣 **As of March 2025 Task-Automator is still in early development.** 📣
->
->
+!!! warning "IMPORTANT"

-> Task-Automator is a best-effort open project library.
-This means that support is not
-> guaranteed and how long the project will be maintained is unknown.
+    Task-Automator is a best-effort open project library.
+This means that support is not guaranteed and how long the project will be maintained is unknown.

 ## What is Task-Automator?